Kittanning Coals

-Kittanning coal refers to coal seams in the Kittanning cyclothem of the Pennsylvanian Epoch, located in southeastern Ohio.
+The Kittanning coals are coal seams within the Allegheny Group in eastern and southeastern Ohio.
+In Ohio’s coal numbering system, the Lower Kittanning coal is designated Coal No. 5 and the Middle Kittanning coal is designated Coal No. 6.

-In the coal industry, the Lower Kittanning is Coal number 5, and the Middle Kittanning is Coal number 6.
+The interval between these two coal beds contains a cyclothemic succession of marine and nonmarine sedimentary rocks, including shale, limestone, underclay, and iron-rich layers.
+Within this interval, the Columbiana Member represents a distinct marine shale and limestone unit.
+These alternating deposits reflect changing environments between salt marsh conditions and shallow marine incursions during the Pennsylvanian Period.

 History

 These were and are economically important coal seams in the Appalachia region of Ohio.
 The Middle Kittanning is at about surface level in the valleys of Monday Creek and Sunday Creek in southeastern Ohio, but become much deeper going east.

 Many towns and villages in southeast Ohio grew up around the mining of the Middle Kittanning coal vein.
 Many of these are known as the "Little Cities of Black Diamonds."